 Semlor (Swedish Cardamom Buns)

 These buns, as I've read, are traditionally associated with Lent and eaten on Shrove Tuesday, or Fat Tuesday.
 You could think of them as the equivalent to Polish paczki.
 If you're thinking, "Wow, thanks, that helps me so much - WHAT is a paczki??"
-It's similar to a jelly filled doughnut traditionally eaten on Shrove Tuesday and pronounced poonch-key.
-Also delicious.
+It's similar to a jelly filled doughnut (but better!!) traditionally eaten on Shrove Tuesday and pronounced poonch-key or pawnch-key (it’s much debated).
 There is quite a large Polish population near where I grew up, including an annual Polka Fest!
 Plenty of polka-ing and beer to go around.
-Anyway, Semlor is also eaten in various forms and under other names in other Nordic countries such as Finland, Estonia, Norway, Denmark, Lithuania, Latvia, Iceland, and the Faroe Islands.
-Let's stick to Swedish Semlor, shall we?
+Anyway, Semlor are also eaten in various forms and under other names in other Nordic countries such as Finland, Estonia, Norway, Denmark, Lithuania, Latvia, Iceland, and the Faroe Islands.

 This post may contain affiliate links.
 If you buy something using these links, Jennyblogs may receive a small commission, at no extra cost to you.
 This helps to support Jennyblogs.
 For further information see the privacy policy.
 Grazie!